-Native Shade Garden Kit: We often get questions about pollinator-friendly plants that can thrive in the shade and this kit offers a nice variety for a shady corner.
-All of these plants together will support a large variety of butterflies and other pollinators.
-The plants in this kit are deer resistant or not preferred by deer.
+Shade Garden Kit: We often get questions about pollinator-friendly plants that can thrive in the shade, and this kit offers a nice variety for a shady corner.
+Together, these plants will support a large variety of native bees, butterflies and moths.
+Birds will be attracted by the prospect of larvae to feed their nestlings and seasonal seeds.
+The plants in this kit are all deer-resistant.
+Hummingbirds will enjoy Blue Lobelia and Columbine.

-This kit contains several flowering shade plants of various colors and heights, including Poke Milkweed to support Monarchs.
+The kit features five different flowering shade plants of various colors and heights.
 The plants offer a range of bloom times from April to October, so there will be something popping from spring through fall.
-A few of these plants are considered premium species and come in a slightly bigger pot.

 Design and Planting Tips: